 The Web Manager allows packets received by the Switch, arranged in six groups and classed by size, to be viewed as either a line graph or a table.
 Two windows are offered.
+To view this window click, Monitoring > Errors > Packet Size.

-Figure 8-13.
+Figure 8- 14.
 Rx Size Analysis window (line graph)